 Design elements should be carried throughout the book

-Since my site is mainly one for book cover design, I work with a lot of clients who come to me for just that one element of the book.
+Since my site is mainly one for book cover design, I work with many clients who come to me for just that one element of the book.

 There is no problem with this, but I like to at least make contact with the interior designer, or if that part of the job is already done, see the finished product.
 This is so I can create a cohesive look that carries from front cover, through every page and onto the back cover.